Number: 160 / Family: Gomphidae / Genus: Sinictinogomphus

 In flight (that I have seen): March-June

-The male
+The Male

-The male is easily recognised with its enormous 'club-shaped' appendages, as well as it's thoracic markings.
+Commonly known as the Golden Flangetail, the male is easily recognised with its enormous 'club-shaped' appendages, as well as it's thoracic markings.
 However, should you spot one, approach with caution.
 It will fly away at the slightest movement.
 I actually think the sound of my camera going off was enough to spook it.

-The female
+The Female

 The female is similar to the male, yet seems to have more prominent thoracic markings.
 It, too, is easily spooked and tends to perch on ridiculously high twigs up in the tree canopy.
 Still, I am happy to have seen both male and female, though I must improve my shots.